Alma Pérez

 Alma Maria Pérez Parrado (born 21 December 2001) is a Spanish taekwondo practitioner.

 Career

 Perez won the silver medal at the World Taekwondo Women's Open Championships held in Saudi Arabia's capital Riyadh in 2021, facing Merve Dinçel in the final.
 She started the event as the seventh seed and defeated double Olympic medalist Tijana Bogdanovic on her way to the final.

 Perez was a bronze medalist at the delayed 2021 Summer World University Games held in August 2023 in Chengdu, China, in the women's 53 kg division.
-That year, she was also a medalist at the 2023 European Games in the women's 53 kg division, winning silver in Krakow after facing Croatia's Ivana Duvancic in the final.
+That year, she was also a medalist at the 2023 European Games in the women's 53 kg division, winning silver in Kraków after facing Croatia's Ivana Duvancic in the final.

 Perez was selected to represent Spain at the 2025 World Taekwondo Championships in Wuxi, China, in the women's bantamweight division in October 2025.

 Personal life

 She is from A Barbanza and trained at Castado Taekwondo Boiro in Boiro, Galicia.
 She studied at the Autonomous University of Barcelona.